From the strategy guide written by Stefan Sasse

 Flagship: Wrath of Kenara (10 / 7×3 / 2 / 4) When this ship is present, up to two times each combat round, you may spend 1TG to reroll one of your dice.

-The second and often underestimated ability of the Hacan is that they are the only ones able to trade AC.
+The second and often underestimated ability of the Hacan is that they are the only ones able to trade Action Cards.
 That’s a valuable asset.
 Offer your services to the others, either for a small fee or entirely for free.
 This is invaluable.
-People tend to trade good AC, so you will gain precious knowledge that can be sold otherwise.
+People tend to trade good Action Cards, so you will gain precious knowledge that can be sold otherwise.
 Plus, you never have to trade cards that are bad for you since you see them beforehand.
 You can even punish someone who sought to cheat you that way by keeping the cards.
 They are legally in your possession before you deal them out again.
-But be warned: if you make it a habit to cheat people of their AC, they’ll make it a habit not to trade with you.
+But be warned: if you make it a habit to cheat people of their Action Cards, they’ll make it a habit not to trade with you.
 And then your racial isn’t worth shit.

-The third racial ability you possess is that your TA may not be broken except for war.
-That means players cannot voluntarily break TAs with you even if they wanted to, which makes trading with you especially safe.
-Your TAs are totally depending on you.
+The third racial ability you possess is that your Trade Agreement may not be broken except for war.
+That means players cannot voluntarily break Trade Agreements with you even if they wanted to, which makes trading with you especially safe.
+Your Trade Agreements are totally depending on you.
 That gives your trading partner security in planning, but it’s like a drug.
-You don’t want to miss such a valuable asset like a TA with Hacan, so you try to do anything to keep it and to avoid trouble with them.
+You don’t want to miss such a valuable asset like a Trade Agreement with Hacan, so you try to do anything to keep it and to avoid trouble with them.
 Exploit this fact!
 Be the Trading Master.
-Everyone who wants to play Trading Master himself by the use of the Trade SC needs to be shown how little interest the Hacan have in that petty game.
+Everyone who wants to play Trading Master himself by the use of the Trade Strategy Card needs to be shown how little interest the Hacan have in that petty game.
 Your trades don’t need approval by a self-appointed Trade Master.

-Another asset in the hands of the Hacan is, like with the Barony of Letnev, their HS.
-It is the only one in the game featuring three planets, and that can’t be coincidence since there are three SD to build for every race.
-Except for having Abyz/Fria or Bereg/Lirta IV in direct proximity there is no excuse not to throw down all SD in the HS to be able to build enormous fleets.
+Another asset in the hands of the Hacan is, like with the Barony of Letnev, their Home System.
+It is the only one in the game featuring three planets, and that can’t be coincidence since there are three Space Docks to build for every race.
+Except for having Abyz/Fria or Bereg/Lirta IV in direct proximity there is no excuse not to throw down all Space Docks in the Home System to be able to build enormous fleets.
 The charm with this is that it is a permanent deterrent: nobody has so many resources to spend on a single build like the Hacan do, and combined with the excessive build limit this provides it can always be done.
 Hacan can arm up especially fast if need be, compared to other races.
 It’s a more subtle threat than others, to be sure, but a threat nonetheless.

 The Hacan also boast good starting units.
-Four GF and two Carriers guarantee a quick expansion in the beginning, adding even more to the economic advantage.
+Four Ground Forces and two Carriers guarantee a quick expansion in the beginning, adding even more to the economic advantage.
 With additional two Fighters and a Cruiser you are also prepared to do some fighting in the beginning.
-This fleet relieves you of the necessity to get the Production SC in the first Strategy Phase.
-Just build two additional GF and perhaps a Destroyer with the Secondary, and you’re fine.
-You don’t need the Trade SC, too, since you can participate in it for free.
+This fleet relieves you of the necessity to get the Production Strategy Card in the first Strategy Phase.
+Just build two additional Ground Forces and perhaps a Destroyer with the Secondary, and you’re fine.
+You don’t need the Trade Strategy Card, too, since you can participate in it for free.
 In the beginning, you can grab more than your fair share of planets with the two Carriers you start with.
 Since you lack XRD Transporters, it makes no sense to purchase a third, even if you could, in most cases.

 Hacan’s starting techs satisfy most economic needs from the outset.
 From there, several options are open.
 The route to War Suns is already done half, and you’ll never lack the resources for it.
 War Suns and Hacan match.
 This is especially good because you get Hylar V Assault Lasers on the way that deal with a disadvantage in your initial setup.
 After that, the Hacan have a hard road regarding techs, because nearly everything has to be made up from scratch at a slow pace.
 You need Antimass for XRD, you don’t get to Cybernetics easily, and the real juicy techs are way down the path.
-If you’re still not filled up with TG and greedy, go for Micro Technology and boost your trade income to hilarious +2TG per TA to a maximum of ten.
+If you’re still not filled up with trade goods and greedy, go for Micro Technology and boost your trade income to hilarious + 2 trade goods per trade agreement to a maximum of ten.
 Ouch!
 You can then fast tech to Integrated Economy, which basically makes you an economic monster with a low-standard fleet.
-You are then the Russians of the TI3 universe, building up masses of mediocre ships and overrunning the enemy just because you can.
+You are then the Russians of the Twilight Imperium 3 universe, building up masses of mediocre ships and overrunning the enemy just because you can.
 Your enemies will try not to let you get Technology too often since you can easily afford to use the Secondary too and so compensate this disadvantage at least to a degree.

 Your leaders offer a fair variety.
-The Diplomat will secure a key asset like MR when needed – since you build in your HS and always protect it your Diplomat won’t be needed to secure a production site, so use him where you need him to.
-The General can reinforce any GF, but don’t hang too tight on him.
-The Hacan always can afford more GF, so don’t think he’s invaluable and take unworthy risks or costs just to save the guy.
+The Diplomat will secure a key asset like Mecatol Rex when needed – since you build in your Home System and always protect it your Diplomat won’t be needed to secure a production site, so use him where you need him to.
+The General can reinforce any Ground Forces, but don’t hang too tight on him.
+The Hacan always can afford more Ground Forces, so don’t think he’s invaluable and take unworthy risks or costs just to save the guy.
 And last, the Admiral will improve one of your ships a bit.
 You can tell by my explanation that the Hacan don’t really rely on their leaders.
 They are a nice bonus and may come in handy from time to time, but they are not essential.

 The Hacan representatives offer a good combination.
 Your Spy is also a Bodyguard, making him nigh invulnerable, while he himself is able to assassinate people.
 The focus here lies on “is able”, since it’s not mandatory that you kill someone.
 This is a perfect ability to offer for sale if you have no one to kill this round dictated by circumstance.
 The two Councilors offer nice bonuses alongside the votes, so if you feel comfortable for the vote, use them for the benefits.